policykit/policykit/docs/source/gettingstarted.rst

                 </VirtualHost>
         </IfModule>

 4. Test your config with ``apache2ctl configtest``.
-You should get a "Syntax OK" as a response.
+You should get "Syntax OK" as a response.

 5. Enable your site: